scarsam/dev-setup/README.md

 - [Figma](https://www.figma.com/)
 - [Sketch](https://www.sketchapp.com/)

+System update
+-
+First thing you need to do, on any OS actually, is update the system!
+For that: **Apple Icon > Software Update...**

+System preferences
+-
+If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
+Feel free to follow these, or to ignore them, depending on your personal preferences.

+In **Apple Icon > System Preferences:**

+* Trackpad > Tap to click
+* Keyboard > Key Repeat > Fast (all the way to the right)
+* Keyboard > Delay Until Repeat > Short (all the way to the right)
+* Dock > Automatically hide and show the Dock

 [Homebrew](https://brew.sh/)
 -
 Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
 The most popular one for OS X is Homebrew.